mmoctezuma/Decision-Sciences/README.md

 # CO₂ Emissions Forecasting and Classification

-This repository contains a complete pipeline to download, process, and model World Bank data with the goal of **predicting and classifying CO₂ emissions behavior** under different scenarios.
+This repository contains a complete pipeline to download, process, and model World Bank data with the goal of predicting and classifying CO₂ emissions behavior and running scenario analyses.

-It includes:
+Includes:
-- **ETL scripts** for data download and preprocessing.
+- ETL scripts for data download and preprocessing.
-- Econometric and machine learning models (XGBoost).
+- Econometric (Fixed Effects) and ML (XGBoost) models.
 - Binary classification of 10-year CO₂ changes.
+- EV adoption scenario (EV50) analysis.
-- Organized folders with results and metrics.
+- Organized folders with results, metrics, predictions, and reports.

 ---

 ## Installation

-This project uses [`uv`](https://github.com/astral-sh/uv) for environment and dependency management.
+This project uses [`uv`](https://github.com/astral-sh/uv) for environment and dependency management (Python 3.10+).

 ```bash
 # Create virtual environment